wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_net_peerCount.md

 ---
-title: eth:net_peerCount \[POST\]
+title: eth:net_peerCount - Ethereum
-description: Returns the number of peers currently connected to the client.
+description: Example code for the eth:net_peerCount json-rpc method. Сomplete guide on how to use eth:net_peerCount json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters